Nirzhuk/maptiler-duck/README.md

 - I decided to use biome due I recently used in my projects due not need to have prettier and eslint files around my project.
 - Decided to use `three.js` library due I'm more familiar how it's working and how to use it. (gltf loader mostly)
 - Using plain `ts` instead of react due I want to keep it simple and easy to understand.
+Total TS lines: 168.
+That's mostly my decision behind this.

 ## Run the application